 We measure the red fraction in the PC cores to examine the environmental dependence of star formation activity.
-The red fraction, f_r , is defined as:
+The red fraction, $f{\rm r}$, is defined as:

-$$f{\rm r} = \frac{N{\rm red}}{N{\rm all}},\tag{20}$$
+$$f{\rm red} = \frac{N{\rm red}}{N{\rm all}},\tag{25}$$

 where $N{\rm all}$ and $N{\rm red}$ are the numbers of all galaxies and RGs, respectively.
-For PC cores, we use the number counts after field subtraction.
 The red fractions averaged over the four DUD fields are shown in the top panels of Fig. 12.
 The red fractions in the PC cores and the corresponding field are shown as red and blue points, respectively.
 In both PC and field regions, the red fraction increases with stellar mass.
 The red fractions for all centrals and red centrals are systematically higher than those of the field, while only a small excess is seen for blue centrals.

 These results appear to suggest a concentration of red galaxies in the PC cores.
-However, similar results would be obtained if field galaxies along the sightlines of PC cores happen to have a higher red fraction than the cosmic average due to cosmic variance because we only consider the averaged field population for field subtraction.
+However, similar results would be obtained if field galaxies along the sightlines of PC cores happen to have a higher red fraction than the cosmic average because we only consider the averaged field population for field subtraction.
 We check whether such a cosmic variance of field galaxies can reproduce the measured red fractions.
-We create random points with the same number and redshift distribution as the central galaxies and measure the red fraction using cylinders around them.
+We create random points with the same number and redshift distribution as the central galaxies and measure the red fraction around them.
 In each DUD field, we iterate this procedure one hundred times.
-Then, we derive one hundred sets of red fractions averaged over the four DUD fields.
-We show the 68th (95th) percentiles of the red fraction derived in this way as dark (light) blue shades in Fig. 12.
-The red fraction around red centrals exceeds the 95th percentile over most of the mass range, while that around blue centrals nearly overlaps with it.
-This suggests that the excess at least around red centrals is real.
-The red fractions averaged over all stellar masses are summarised in Table 4.
+Then, we derive one hundred sets